okta/okta-auth-js/README.md

 #### Handling the callback with path routing (on a dedicated route)

-1. Right before redirect, save the route you are on (we recommend sessionStorage)
-2. Do the redirect to okta
-3. Redirect back to a dedicated route
+1. Define a [redirectUri](#redirecturi) that maps to a dedicated route in your app
-4. Call *parseFromUrl()*, retrieve tokens, add to `tokenManager`
+2. Before redirect, save the current route: [setOriginalUri](#setoriginaluriuri)
+3. Do the redirect to okta: [token.getWithRedirect](#tokengetwithredirectoptions)
+4. After successful authentication, Okta will redirect back to the configured [redirectUri](#redirecturi), your app should load on the dedicated callback route
+5. On this callback page:
+   1. call [token.parseFromUrl](#tokenparsefromurloptions) to retrieve tokens
+   2. Add tokens to the  `TokenManager`: [tokenManager.setTokens](#tokenmanagersettokenstokens)
-5. Read saved route and redirect to it
+6. Read saved route and redirect to it: [getOriginalUri](#getoriginaluristate)

 ## Configuration reference